-If you are still a beginner in garment manufacturing, it should not be surprising the first batches are a mess.
+If you are still a beginner in garment manufacturing, it should not be surprising that the first production attempts are a mess.
 There are a lot of processes to go through and modify including terms to get familiar with such as tech packs, prototypes, OEM, white label clothing, samples and a lot more.
-In this article, let us focus on the last term: samples.
+In this article, let us focus on the last term: clothing samples.

 Most startup clothing manufacturers wonder why sampling involves a lot of money when it is not even part of the real production process yet.
 Is it really worth all the money?
 Let us go through different types of samples and explain how this process could impact garment production in ways allowing you to save time and money.

 Garment samples or apparel samples come in different names depending on its purpose within the development process.
 Newbies normally get confused with each name which is why let us first cover the common names for apparel samples in general.

 - Muslin (also known as dummy, mock-up, prototype, proto, drape)

 - Fit sample (also known as original sample, first sample, test garment, development sample, design sample, original patter, style reference)